SharePoint Add-ins (SharePoint App) - Part One

 A SharePoint Tenancy is a set of site collections.
 These sets of site collections are administrated as a unit.

-1. SharePoint Tenancy in Office 365: When any organization / company purchase licenses of Office 365 for SharePoint sites (SharePoint online) Office 365 creates the new tenancy.
-The users who access the tenancy are called as Tenants.
+When any organization/company purchases licenses of Office 365 for SharePoint sites (SharePoint Online) Office 365 creates the new tenancy.
+The users who access the tenancy are called Tenants.

 When new tenancy is created in Office 365, for SharePoint an administrative site collection is created.
-This site collection is accessible to the SharePoint online administrators (also called Tenant administrator).
+This site collection is accessible to the SharePoint online administrators (also called Tenant administrators).

-This SharePoint Admin site is similar to Central Admin application in SharePoint on premises as,
+This SharePoint Admin site is similar to the Central Admin application in SharePoint on-premises as.

-In left side there is settings for SharePoint features like InfoPath, bcs, apps etc.
+On the left side, there are settings for SharePoint features like InfoPath, BCS, apps, etc.

-2. SharePoint Tenancy in On Premises: Concept of Tenancy is introduced in SharePoint 2010.
-In On premises, farm level default tenancy is created in background.
-This farm wide tenancy enables the installations of SharePoint apps in on-premises farm since apps are always installed and run within the context of tenancy.
+The concept of Tenancy is introduced in SharePoint 2010.
+In On-Premises, farm-level default tenancy is created in the background.
+This farm-wide tenancy enables the installation of SharePoint apps in on-premises farms since apps are always installed and run within the context of tenancy.

 Basics of SharePoint Add-ins